alexmama/hubiquitus-reference/Reference.md

 * listening to the port you have specified using the transport protocol you have specified
 * registering the actor's behavior (remember, the custom callback you specified) to further I/O events (incoming messages)

-The figure below summarizes these principles:

-Authors and Contributors

-@alexmama

-## References

-@TODO@